 Manifestation of the Messiah

 In His baptism by John in the Jordan River, Jesus manifested Himself for the first time as the Messiah of Israel.
 At the baptism John refers to Christ by the messianic title of the "Lamb of God who takes away the sins of the world."
-(John 1:29) At this tune as well the voice of the Father calls Jesus the "Beloved" which is also a messianic title from the Old Testament.
+(John 1:29) At this time as well the voice of the Father calls Jesus the "Beloved" which is also a messianic title from the Old Testament.
 (Isaiah 42:1, Luke 3:22, Mark 1:11) And it is written that the Spirit of God descended and rested upon Jesus, which also shows Him to be the long-awaited Messiah, the Redeemer of the world.
 (Isaiah 61:1-2, Mark 1:10, Luke 3:22, John 1:33)

 Manifestation of the Holy Trinity

 In His baptism as well, Jesus is shown to be the divine Son of God, one of the Holy Trinity,

 together with the Father and the Holy Spirit.
 Thus the Church sings in its main hymns of the Feast of the Epiphany:

 When Thou, O Lord, wast baptized in the Jordan,